Homepage / Buying Guide: Junk Silver Guide

 Now, it's almost impossible to find these old silver coins in circulation; the only way you can find them outside of purchasing them from a bullion dealer is through a bank.

-Some people regularly go to their local bank and buy rolls of nickels, dimes, quarters, and half dollars to search for these old silver junk coins.
+Some people regularly go to their local bank and buy rolls of nickels, dimes, quarters, half dollars, and dollars to search for old silver coins.

-Gresham's Law is also in effect in other countries that used to mint circulated silver coins, then replaced the silver in the coins with less valuable metals.
+The United States is not alone, Gresham's Law is also in effect in many countries around the world that used to mint circulated silver coins.

-Over 15 years ago, an individual was at a convenience store in Northern Virginia and went to the cashier to pay for the items he wanted to purchase.
+An individual walked into a convenience store in Northern Virginia, chose some items to purchase and went to the cashier to pay for the items.

-After he handed the cashier a ten-dollar bill to pay for his items, the individual noticed that when the cashier was making change, he grabbed a Morgan Silver dollar from the quarter tray of the cash register.
+After handing the cashier a ten-dollar bill for his items, the individual noticed that the cashier grabbed a Morgan Silver dollar from the quarter tray of the cash register while making change.

-Unfortunately for the individual, the cashier saw the grin as he was about to hand over the change and took a second look at the Morgan Silver Dollar.
+As the individual was about to hand over the change, the cashier noticed his grin and the gleam in his eye, prompting him to take a second look at the Morgan Silver Dollar.

-The cashier looked at the silver dollar and said, "My mistake, this is a dollar coin," which is the 'Face Value' of the Morgan silver dollar.
+The cashier said, "My mistake, this is a dollar coin," which indicates the 'Face Value' of the Morgan silver dollar; it is inscribed on the bottom of the coin's reverse side.

 As the cashier started to put the Morgan silver dollar back in the drawer to get a quarter, the individual said, “I’ll give you a dollar for it.”

-The cashier grimaced and shrugged, then took the fiat dollar bill and handed the silver coin to the individual.
+The cashier grimaced and shrugged, then said "Okay" and took a dollar bill and handed the silver coin to the individual.

 "Cull" is a common term used by those who buy and sell junk silver coins.